 If you are married and want to file a joint return, your tax status is married filing jointly.
 All income to the household must be included on the one return, and both spouses must sign and date prior to submitting the tax return.

 All exemptions, deductions, and credits are reported on the joint return, and you share equal responsibility and liability for the information reported on the tax return, as well as any tax money owed.
 T

 here are ways to ask for release from joint responsibility, either through innocent spouse relief, separation of liability for spouses who have not lived together for the past year, or equitable relief.

 There are sometimes reasons that a spouse cannot sign a joint tax return, such as a spouse stationed abroad for the military.
 In this type of situation, you may sign for your spouse as a proxy, and attach a written explanation.

-choosing your filing status, while lengthy and sometimes complicated, is important in the process of completing your Federal Income Tax return.
+Choosing your filing status, while lengthy and sometimes complicated, is an important in the process of completing your Federal Income Tax return.

 Feel free to contact the Tax Professionals at National Insurance & Tax Service, Inc. to help you with any filing status tax concerns.

 Read Also: Entering The World Of Tax Credits